restatedev/sdk-java/examples/README.md

 curl http://localhost:8080/Counter/my-counter/get
 ```

-The command assumes that the Restate runtime is reachable under `localhost:8080`.
+The commandAccessor assumes that the Restate runtime is reachable under `localhost:8080`.